JetBrains/amper/docs/GradleMigration.md

 ...
 ```

-As the next optional step you may also consider to migrate to the [lightweight layout](Documentation.md#project-layout):
+As the next optional step, you may also consider migrating to the [lightweight layout](Documentation.md#project-layout):
 ```
 |-src/
 |  |-main.kt